Gabriel Barkay: Media career

 Barkay frequently appears on the History Channel show The Naked Archaeologist, which is hosted by Simcha Jacobovici.
 He also appeared in the documentary The Real Da Vinci Code in 2005, hosted by British actor Tony Robinson of Blackadder fame, offering his views on the speculation that the Templars found secret documents relating to the bloodline of Jesus Christ under the Temple Mount as advanced by Michael Baigent, Richard Leigh, and Henry Lincoln in their controversial book The Holy Blood and the Holy Grail.
 In Barkay's opinion, there exists no evidence that the Templars conducted any excavations in the area at all, and that the tools available to them at the time were not sufficient to dig far enough to reach the ruins in question.
 Also in 2005, Barkay appeared in the documentary The Bible vs. the Book of Mormon, produced by Living Hope Ministries of Brigham City, Utah, in which he was asked to give his opinion on the extent to which archaeological findings support the historical narrative presented in the Bible.

 Awards and recognition

 In 1996, Barkay received the Jerusalem Prize for his life's work as an archaeologist of Jerusalem.

 In 2014 he received the Moskowitz Prize for Zionism.

+In 2018, he received the Yakir Yerushalayim award.